PammyLo/Shopkeeper_Project/README.md

 ShopKeeper - a CodeClan Project

-ShopKeeper is a back-office system, developed for an online retailer.
+ShopKeeper is a back-office stock management system, developed for an online retailer.